antares72/yt-dlp-gui/README.md

 ## Usage

-1. Paste a video or playlist URL into the URL bar (or drag a link onto the window) and click **Analyze**.
+1. Paste a video or playlist URL into the URL bar and click **Analyze**.
 2. If it's a playlist, choose which videos to include in the dialog that appears.
 3. Pick **Video + Audio**, **Video Only**, or **Audio Only** mode, then select a quality from the table.
 4. Optionally turn on subtitle/thumbnail/metadata embedding, choose an audio conversion format, and set the output folder.